 In the Massachusetts U.S. Senate race the asbestos issue has led to partisan claims regarding how Elizabeth Warren played a role in litigation involving asbestos trusts.
 Democrats claim her efforts were helping asbestos victims by fighting to put more money in the trusts.
 Republicans say that her efforts worked against the best interest of asbestos victims and benefited the insurance companies and asbestos companies instead.

 Let the politicians debate who is right or wrong when it comes to this issue in the Massachusetts Senate race.
 The bottom line is this: People should know there is still legal help out there for those injured by asbestos.

 At Sokolove Law, we would like you to remember that real people have been affected by asbestos exposure, and they should always have access to legal help in order to get the justice and compensation they deserve.
-If you or a loved one have been affected by asbestos exposure or mesothelioma and need legal help, call Sokolove Law for a free legal consultation today.
+If you or a loved one have been affected by asbestos exposure or mesothelioma and need legal help, call Sokolove Law in Massachusetts for a free legal consultation today.